xuyinyi/PI_RL/README.md

 ```commandline
 $ python Seed_Tuning_Frag.py
 ```
-The results of every attempt containing metrics on three folds are automatically printed in './QSPR/GNN/output/'.
+The results of every attempt containing metrics are automatically printed in './QSPR/GNN/output/'.

 To carry out a single-objective bayesian optimization on a AFP model, do:
 ```commandline